GSA/fpki-guides/pages/fpki_crawler_howto.md

 * The key columns include:&nbsp;&nbsp;Subject DN, Issuer DN, (Certificate) Group, Serial (Number), Sig Alg (Signing Algorithm) (typically SHA1 or SHA-256), Subject Key, and Authority Key.
 * If found in a certificate, the Online Certificate Status Protocol (OCSP) and the Certificate Revocation List Distribution Point (CRLDP) URLs will be listed in the file.
-* The AIA and SIA URLs for Object Identifiers (OIDs) (i.e., OIDs are id-ad-caIssuers, id-ad-caRepository, and id-ad-timeStamping) will be listed in the file.
+* The AIA and SIA URLs for Object Identifiers (OIDs) will be listed in the file.
+The OIDs are id-ad-caIssuers, id-ad-caRepository, and id-ad-timeStamping.

 ### Public Certificates for Download